 Head north and you can sample the cider from the Pays d’Othe.
 The famous Burgundy snails are prepared in fine butter in the Jovinien.
 Cheese lovers should be sure not to miss the chance of tasting a Soumaintrain or Saint-Florentin.

 Explore the rolling landscapes of the Puisaye in the Nevers region.
 Take the opportunity to buy a Puisaye capon raised exclusively for Christmas.
-At Toucy you can stroll through the market and allow yourself to be tempted by the tasty fromages frais cheeses.
+At Toucy you can stroll through the market and allow yourself to be tempted by the tasty fromages frais cheeses or fresh cheeses.

 Further north, where the Loire turns towards the ocean, you can taste the AOC Pouilly-Fumé.
 This is a region that definitely has no shortage of specialities!
 On the slopes of the Coteaux du Giennois, you can discover the white Sauvignon wines, and not far away, in Sancerre, you can taste the AOC Crottin de Chavignol.
 If you have a sweet tooth you will find Négus – chocolate caramel sweets – in Nevers.

 As you travel through the Morvan, the green lung of Burgundy, you can’t miss the local charcuterie and the Morvan honey, which is harvested solely from wild flower species.

 In Saône-et-Loire you can admire the landscapes and architecture that are so typical of the region.
 The Charolais beef produced around Charolle is known all over the world and much appreciated by gourmets: this bright red meat is distinguished by its flavour and tenderness.